-We know that many of Lancashire's residents will want to donate money to charity to help with humanitarian and another causes around the world, and we want them to know that their generous donations go where they are intended.
-While most fundraising appeals are genuine, there are sadly people who exploit the generosity of others for their own gain.
+We know that many Lancashire residents like to support charities around the world through making financial donations and giving their time.
+Most fundraising appeals are genuine, but sadly there are people who exploit the generosity of others for their own gain.

 In the past few years there have been more humanitarian crises and areas of conflict throughout the world.
 Many people collect food and items for distribution and will join convoys, however there are often difficulties involved.

 - Charity law and laws against terrorism, bribery and corruption apply to those who deliver humanitarian aid directly.
 Cash above a certain limit that has not been declared may be seized at the airport by the Border Force.